 Our management will have broad discretion to use the net proceeds we receive from this offering, and you will be relying on its judgment regarding the application of these proceeds.
 We expect to use the net proceeds from this offering for general corporate purposes, which may include working capital, capital expenditures, other corporate expenses and potential acquisitions of complementary products, technologies or businesses.
-Except as disclosed under "Use of Proceeds", we have not yet allocated these net proceeds for any specific purposes.
-Management may not apply the net proceeds of this offering in ways that increase the value of your investment.
+We have not allocated these net proceeds for any specific purposes.
+However, management may not apply the net proceeds of this offering in ways that increase the value of your investment.